 - Starting a business is fairly easy, maintaining it is hard.

 - Business finances can be really hard – make sure you do it right from the start.

 - It’s easy to get swept up emotionally in a project that’s doing well.

-- It’s hard to commit time to a project that’s slowly dying.
+- It’s hard to commit time to a project that has plateaued.

-- I should have called it quits long before now, but my pride kept the site alive.
+- I should have called it quits before now, but obligation kept the site alive.

 - There are real people on the other end of the screen that I am letting down.

 - God has a plan for this, too.

 If you’re reading this and you used FlipQuiz, thank you so much!
 You are why I didn’t want to give it up.
 I appreciate all of your emails, social posts, and encouraging words.
 Also, I’m sorry that I had to shut FlipQuiz down, but it was necessary.